Introduction

 t!(i18n, another_subvalue);

-On the above example we do let i18n = use_i18n(); but only access the context to scope it afterward, we could do
+In the above example, we do let i18n = use_i18n(); but only access the context to scope it afterward.
+We could do

 let i18n = scope_i18n!(use_i18n(), namespace.subkeys);